EggplantPlanter/hello-world/README.md

 "A day without laughter is a day wasted" - Charlie Chaplin

 Top 3 shows:
-  It's always sunny in philidelphia
+  It's Always Sunny in Philidelphia
-  Game of thrones
+  Game of Thrones
   Silicon Valley

 Oh! and i don't plant eggplants, but someday I will for sure.